 Fortunately, change is coming and a return to a more normal, social life is hopefully right around the corner.
 Human beings are social by nature and despite the positive impact of being able to re-engage with family, friends, and coworkers, not everyone is excited about it.
 For those who struggle with social anxiety disorder, thinking about life after lockdown creates feelings of anxiety and fear.
 If you’re one of those who are apprehensive about the return to a more social world, we can help.
-Contact Blair Wellness Group in Beverly Hills for an anxiety therapist who can put your mind at ease.
+Contact Blair Wellness Group in Beverly Hills for an anxiety psychologist who can put your mind at ease.

 What is Social Anxiety Disorder?

 Many people don’t like to be in the spotlight or feel nervous in some social situations.
 These feelings are completely normal.
 However, for some, having to speak to a stranger, talk in front of a group, or go on an interview can cause extreme anxiety that manifests into physical symptoms such as a rapid heart rate, excessive sweating, nauseous, and trouble breathing.

 Dealing with social anxiety not only makes everyday life difficult and uncomfortable, but it can also develop into other mental health concerns such as depression, social isolation, and substance abuse.
 Luckily, if you’re one of the many who are worried about the return to more social life after COVID, there are things you can do to make interacting with others less stressful.